asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 __*They thought we'd give them better estimates and be more likely to meet their deadlines.*__

-It sounds like your organization has a lot of things to do before adopting agile.
+It sounds to me like your organization has a lot of things to do before adopting agile.